 Check the event log for any events related to the server not powering on.

 Check for any LEDs that are flashing amber.

-Check the power LED on the system board.
+Check the power LED on the front operator panel.

 Server does not power off

 Determine whether you are using an Advanced Configuration and Power Interface (ACPI) or a non-ACPI operating system.
 If you are using a non-ACPI operating system, complete the following steps: